perfana/perfana-gatling-workshop/docs/exercise-3.md

 A short explanation:

 The script can be configured with three types of profiles:
-* Workload profiles: to configure the workload of the test
+* workload profiles: to configure the workload of the test
-* Test environment profiles: to configure the environment to use for the test
+* test environment profiles: to configure the environment to use for the test
 * "special profiles": to trigger some specific script behavior, e.g. to run in debug mode, use a proxy.

 In a terminal, run the following command to test the script against the Mean app running on your local machine, in debug mode: